 Teaching is my calling.
-It is a vital source of energy which allows me to feel powerful, unstoppable and at ease, as if I embody magic.
-Through teaching I am able to share this magic with my students by inspiring them to find their own vibrancy, employing courageous consciousness through the vehicle of their bodies.
-I believe that teaching an art form that exists along the same continuum as dancing, choreography and performance.
+It is a vital source of energy which allows me to feel powerful, unstoppable and at ease.
+Through teaching I am able to share this vitality with my students by inspiring them to find their own vibrancy, and to employ courageous consciousness through the vehicle of their bodies.
+I believe that teaching dance is an art form that exists along the same continuum as choreography and performance.

 I believe the classroom is a place to practice physical, energetic and emotional presence.
-In the classroom we become ready and available to participate in something very special.
-With this mindset, dance is something to be experienced and lived and through this lens my students and I are able to, in some ways, dance our truth.
-Dancing truth is vulnerable yet vulnerability is precisely what creates a context for personal growth and transformation.
+With this mindset, dance is something to be experienced and lived.
+Through this lens my students and I are able to, in some ways, dance our truth.
+Each day I encourage them to fully “show up and pour themselves in”.
+Dancing truth is vulnerable, yet vulnerability is precisely what creates a context for personal growth and transformation.

-My technique classes are informed and infused by energy systems of the body, specifically though my deep investment in the practice of Yoga, as well as exposure to the movement form, Kalari.
-Additionally, I pose the question, what is dance?
-And why do we do it?
-I am interested in dance training that cultivates a body that is adaptable, variable, and mobile, engaging different ways in which we can move the body.
-I am fascinated by paradox in movement quality and the continuum between boldness, nuance, clarity, and blurred edges.
-I teach my own accumulation of training which I pass onto my students as a way to share a piece of myself with others, as well as a medium to honor my past and present teachers.
+My technique classes are informed and infused by energy systems of the body, specifically though my deep investment in the practices of Yoga, Pilates, Gyrokinesis, and exposure to the movement form, Kalari.
+I am interested in dance training that cultivates a body which is adaptable, variable, and mobile.
+I believe that engaging dance in this way maintains a legible and informed body, one that is constantly challenged.
+Additionally, this methodology expresses my belief that there are many ways to engage dance.
+Multiple perspectives are generally better than one, and my goal through teaching is to be as inclusive as possible.
+I teach my own accumulation of training mechanisms which I pass on to my students as a way to share a piece of myself with others, as well as a medium to honor my past and present teachers with deep reverence.